Long-Range Engagement Weapon

 The Long-Range Engagement Weapon (LREW) is a United States Air Force concept for a next-generation beyond visual range air-to-air missile.
 Concept images shows a large, two-stage missile launched from an internal weapons bay of an Lockheed Martin F-22 Raptor.
 There have been some reports that the LREW is too big to fit in the F-22 or Lockheed Martin F-35 Lightning internal weapons bay and is suited for the Boeing F-15EX Eagle II or Northrop Grumman B-21 Raider.
 It is currently being developed by Raytheon.
 This program is separate from Raytheon's own AIM-174B Gunslinger very long-range air-to-air missile as well as from the AIM-260 JATM, developed by Lockheed Martin.

+According to Aviation Week, the Navy's AIM-424 Malice may have been developed under the LREW program, as it is a large, two-stage, clean configuration missile sized to fit within the F-35C's internal bay, and was revealed in August 2026 to already be in flight testing on the F-35C and F/A-18, with plans to integrate on the future F/A-XX.